-Homemade McDonald’s Sausage & Egg McMuffins with sausage patties made from scratch.
-You will be amazed how similar this tastes – but so much better because it tastes like REAL FOOD!!!
+Homemade McDonald’s Sausage and Egg McMuffin recipe with sausage patties made from scratch!
+You will be amazed how similar this tastes to the real thing – but so much better because it tastes like REAL FOOD!!!

 I have a secret list of Dirty Foods I Love.

 KFC Popcorn chicken is on it.
 Pizza Hut is on it (double pepperoni thin and crispy with anchovies!).
 Crispy Kreme classic glazed doughnuts.

 And yes, McDonald’s is on the list too.
 It doesn’t happen often, maybe 3 times a year.
 And when it does, I do the Drive-Through-of-Shame.
 I would never risk being seen inside McDonald’s!!!

 I really wish I was the kind of person who never craved junk food.
 I’m sure if I really put my mind to it, I could live a whole-food life.
 But it would be an EFFORT!!!

 So my compromise?
 Takeout copycats.
 Junk food made at home, a whole lot healthier.